foundry-rs/starknet-foundry/design_documents/cairo_deployment_scripts.md

 - `--log-file` - output logs to a file
 - `--quiet` - do not output logs to stdout
 - `--slow` - makes sure a transaction is sent, only after its previous one has been confirmed and succeeded (possible reuse of `--wait` flag)
-- `--verify` - find a matching broadcast in state file, and try to verify transactions
+- `--verify` - find a matching broadcast in state file, and try to verify transactions against the chain (basically getting the transaction receipt and checking its status etc)
 - `--delay` - optional timeout to apply in between attempts in seconds (perhaps passed directly to sncast)
 - `--retries` - number of attempts for retrying (perhaps passed directly to sncast)
+- `--replay` - do a clean run of script, every transaction would be re-done

 If it makes sense, some of the flags could be included in Scarb.toml config file.